Credit Cards with a Positive Balance on Mobile

 Need an overview of credit cards?

-If you're just getting going with your credit cards in YNAB, check out Credit Cards: The Basics first!
+If you're just getting going with your credit cards in YNAB, check out our article on credit card basics first!

 We’ve all done it—paid more on our credit card than we owe (usually by mistake) or received a credit after the card has been paid off.
 But, how does it impact your budget when a credit card ends up with a positive balance?

 Once you've done that, assign any extra Ready to Assign money to other categories!

 Because this account is now behaving like a cash account, when you make a purchase on a card with a positive balance, no money will move to the Credit Card Payment category.
 That’s because YNAB is smart enough to know you don’t have to pay back that spending on the card.

 Once the balance is negative, YNAB will start moving money for funded purchases to the Credit Card Payment category.